-Parents need to know that the movie includes numerous violent scenes that may be frightening for younger viewers and some action pushing the PG-13 edge.
+Parents need to know that King Kong includes numerous violent scenes that may be frightening for younger viewers and some action pushing the PG-13 edge.
 Specifically, humans are attacked on the island by giant bugs, bats, and dinosaurs in sustained, pounding action scenes.
 Kong shifts from scary (chest-pounding and roaring) to sympathetic; he's attacked brutally by men in tanks and planes, shooting guns.
 Characters drink and smoke cigarettes; Ann wears a slip through most of her adventures on the island.
 Most troubling is the depiction of the black island natives, who appear as nightmarish, surreal images, chanting and shaking when they sacrifice Ann to Kong.
 The showbiz version of this scene (recreated in New York) uses blackface performers.
 Occasional mild profanity: "crap," "hell," "Christ," "goddamn."

 What's the Story?

 Barely surviving the Depression in NYC, Ann Darrow (Naomi Watts) loses her vaudeville job just when film producer Carl Denham (Jack Black) is seeking a leading lady for his new film project, to be shot on "unknown" Skull Island, which, unknown to them, is home to KING KONG.
 Denham and crew set out on a ship; also onboard is earnest playwright Jack Driscoll (Adrien Brody), who starts a romantic relationship with Ann.
 On Skull Island, they encounter violent natives and a land that time forgot filled with dinosaurs and other enormous beasts.
 The natives kidnap Ann and present her as sacrifice to the giant ape Kong, who falls for the diminutive beauty.
 Kong's weakness for Ann results in his being trapped by showman Darrow, who brings him to New York City to appear in a sideshow the likes of which have never been seen.